 In the article “Wealth and/or Love: Class and Gender in the Cross-class Romance Films of the Great Depression”, sociology professor Stephen Sharot mentions the “two female types from the lower class: the virtuous heroine and the amoral social climber.”
 These types don’t necessarily apply to the women of contemporary Pinoy cross-class romance (I think), but they seem to fit the mold of disenfranchised women in teleseryes.
 A thought for later reading: compare and contrast the leads of Margarita (2007) and Rubi (2010) versus the barrio girls in hacienda-set teleseryes.

 Cigarettes and smoking are a motif in the first act of the film.
 When Sid challenges Aya to stop smoking, Aya retaliates by responding, “Bága ko ‘to.
 Ikaw tao ‘yung kinakaná mo.”
-Scenes and dialogs like this lead me to believe that the film is deliberately drawing a grander message not only about class tension but also about the self-destructive mechanisms people employ in order to survive the demands of their everyday reality.
+Scenes and dialogs like this lead me to believe that the movie is deliberately drawing a grander message not only about class tension but also about the self-destructive mechanisms people employ in order to survive the demands of their everyday reality.

 “Think of a scene as an upside-down triangle,” writes Truby in The Anatomy of Story.
 “The beginning of the scene should frame what the whole scene is about.
 The scene should then funnel down to a single point, with the most important word or line of dialogue stated last.”
 After learning this I became extra attentive to the last line of dialog that punctuates the scenes of the movies I consume.
 Hmm.